 Left in vehicular limbo and cloud of concrete dust by SFPD’s uplifting hospitality, I scrambled about the Tenderloin for anything resembling an out.
 Problem was, my mind was crossfiring in so many different directions.
 There was this visceral spinning of wheels around Turk, Jones and Eddy; I couldn’t stand darkening the Y Hotel’s doors again, at least in this bright light of day.
 On a clinical level, I resorted to rationalizing the degraded humanity at every corner, along each dismal, drug-infested block in between.
 These lost, wretched souls couldn’t help it, remember—being so socio-economically deprived.
 Society did it to them, right?
-Prejudice, learning disorders and curricula devaluation, impaired nature/nurture, negative reinforcement, cultural discrimination, protein deficiencies—all that seminar argot and S.S.I. rot gut.
+Prejudice, learning disorders and curricula devaluation, impaired nature/nurture, negative reinforcement, cultural discrimination, protein deficiencies.
 But wait a damn minute, some of these suckers ripped me off big time, could have been any one of the screwy buzzards…

 By Turk and Taylor, the bummer druggy deviance, the falling down boozy babble—those poor Vietnamese kids obliviously playing on grimy, glass granulated sidewalks like T-loin streets were paved with golden paddies instead of needles and a urine shellac—all of it was wearing on me, more and more.
 Through some pinball line of reasoning, thoughts inexplicably turned to my ol’ man, in his Sunday flannel robe, still half slurry asleep after a Saturday night binge, hung over, groaning and belching from shots & beers and tavern chili con carne, from spouting off for hours about his ball-busting boss and back-breaking sale orders—red-eye bitching about morning-after bird noise, lawnmowers and mom’s freezing him out with her after-mass radio.
 One of his midnight pearls did stick with me however, now hanging as it was around my unshaven scrag like a flaming Nigerian necklace: Never get to where you’re at the mercy of a pawnshop.

 Crossing Market at Sixth Street, I dodged panhandlers and various ragged curveball pitchmen in my circular polemical deliberation.
 Get on with it, walk it off.
 Nowhere to park in this town anyway, but it’s California and the meter’s running, gotta pry loose your wheels.
 I held on tight to my camera bag amid all the preying eyes: all you’ve got left, dodo, like what about your big pipedreams about making it as a photographer?
 They’re your ticket, not the fare.
 But lotta good that would do you if you can’t get anywhere to worth shooting?
-Bucks without wheels?
-Wheels without bucks?
 No pawn shops, remember?!
-Go sell some blood, why don’t ya?!
-Gotta get outta here, numbskull, this is getting seriouser and seriouser… Still, I was beginning to feel the weight of the army canvas bag on my slumping shoulder, passing Chinese luncheonettes with their steam trays of chow fun and pork buns behind steel-cage windows, onward past discount shoe stores with sidewalk racks of left foot-only oxfords and slip-ons to deter light-fingered locals.
-Then there were more loud, hi-tack electronics outlets—leading to where much of that equipment tended to end up sooner or later.
+Gotta get outta here, numbskull, this is getting seriouser and seriouser… Still, I was beginning to feel the weight of the surplus army canvas bag on my slumping shoulder, passing Chinese luncheonettes with their steam trays of chow fun and pork buns behind steel-cage windows, onward past discount shoe stores with sidewalk racks of left foot-only oxfords and slip-ons to deter light-fingered locals.
+Then there were more loud, hi-tack electronics outlets—leading to where much of that equipment tended to end up sooner or later anyway.

 “Step up, friend, how can we help you today,” said Dez Drexel, proprietor, puffed up on a couple of seat cushions, framed like a currency exchange kiter in a rear store pay window.
 He was chewing at a six-inch cigarette holder FDR style, two rows of four video monitors behind him, so as to zero in on every grubby inch of the place.
 He pointed up to a sign above the slot.
 “As the sign says, we’ll right your plight.”